 FOOD PROCESSING IN MILAN: LOOKING TOWARD THE FUTURE

-Several dynamic food processing companies have called the city of Milan, Missouri home over the last 15 years:
+Several dynamic food processing companies have called the city of Milan, Missouri, home for over the last 15 years:

 Why did these companies want to come to Milan?

 Location.
-With low-cost utilities, a skilled workforce and a central location close to major transportation outlets, this business cluster is poised for significant growth!
+Low-cost utilities, a skilled workforce and a central location close to major transportation outlets.

 Distance From Major Airports: